content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/css-3/4-css-properties.md

 border-width: thick;
 }

+**Output**

 ![](media/3b27420dea9b9e9d5dbc62192ca8ef5a.png)

-## CSS Border Color
+## 2.3 CSS Border Color

-The border-color property is used to set the color of the four borders.
+-   The border-color property is used to set the color of the four borders.

 The color can be set by: